Kolbe Windows Reviews

 [2nd Response]

 If you've narrowed it down to those, I wouldn't even consider it a comparison.
-The best Jeld Wen can't compare with the cheapest Kolbe.
+The best Jeld Wen windows can't compare with the cheapest Kolbe.
 Either Kolbe would probably be fine, but the Ultra is a little nicer - I don't like rolled on aluminum much.

 Wayne Installer - from 2011